Peter Foster: 2016 racehorse investigation

-In December 2016, it was announced that the horse Azkadellia, winner of the 2016 Queen of the Turf would be stripped of A$1.5 million in prize money.
+In December 2016, it was announced that the horse Azkadellia, winner of the 2016 Queen of the Turf Stakes, would be stripped of A$1.5 million in prize money.

-The mare had been bought from Ciaron Maher Racing in 2014 for A$280,000 with money from Peter Fosters' failed online betting company Sports Trading Company.
-The horse was registered in the name of Arabella Racing Pty Ltd, formerly owned by a Hong Kong company controlled by Arabella Foster, niece of Peter.
+The mare had been bought from Ciaron Maher Racing in 2014 for A$280,000 with money from Foster's failed online betting company Sports Trading Company.
+The horse was registered in the name of Arabella Racing Pty Ltd, formerly owned by a Hong Kong company controlled by Foster's niece, Arabella Foster.
 On 31 August 2014, she completed a declaration that Arabella Racing Pty Ltd owned the horse, though there were suspicions that she was providing a front for her uncle.

 Ownership of Arabella Racing Pty Ltd was transferred to a Canadian, Thomas Sebastian Cain, who in February 2015 completed a transfer-of-ownership form, declaring to racing authorities that he was the new owner of Azkadellia.
 He did not declare that he was formerly known as Matthew Thomas Reed and has been sentenced to 12 years imprisonment in 2007 for smuggling cocaine and ecstasy tablets worth A$211 million into Queensland from British Columbia.

 On 25 August 2015, Cain completed a transfer of ownership to Ben Connolly, who bought the horse for A$60,000.
 Private investigator Ken Gamble described the sale as a "deliberate and covert attempt to deceive Racing Victoria and to conceal Foster's beneficial interest in the racehorse".
 After Gamble met with Racing Victoria in September 2016, the latter reopened an investigation into the bona fides of Azkadellia, banning the horse from racing until stewards completed their inquiry.

 2017 arrest

-On 10 February 2017 Foster was arrested on the Gold Coast for "fraud related issues".
+On 10 February 2017, Foster was arrested on the Gold Coast for "fraud related issues".
 He was then extradited to New South Wales over his alleged involvement in a 2013 sports betting scam.
 On 14 February the matter was mentioned, then adjourned, at Waverley Local Court.
-The charges are connected to his 2014 'Sports Trading Club' arrest.
+The charges were connected to his 2014 Sports Trading Club arrest.
 In March he was refused bail on the grounds that he posed an unacceptable flight risk; this was confirmed by the Supreme Court on 27 July 2017.